How to hire an accountant that fits your company (and budget).

 While having an accountant is ideal, we recognize that not every business can afford one right now.
 Fortunately, there are other ways you can keep your finances in order without an accountant.
 (More on this later.)

-How to hire an accountant for your small business
+How to hire an accountant for your startup.

 Having an accountant can benefit your company in many ways, even if they’re part-time or on retainer.
 That said, knowing how to hire an account isn't as simple as finding a freelancer online.
 To increase your chances of finding a good accountant, follow these steps before, during, and after hiring: